 These are the weeks we start to increase mileage.
 We’ll also be adding some basic speed components.
 Hills are a proven way to build speed, so I know they don’t sound fun…but do them anyways.

 By the end of week 7, you’ll achieve the goal of completing a 5K!
-Take out strength training that week so you can feel strong to do your 5K over the weekend.
+Take out heavy strength training that week so you can feel strong to do your 5K over the weekend.

 By week 8, we’ll slightly cut back to recover before we start building again.
 After any run, you can spend more time walking as time on your feet will build endurance.